-And, what makes things worse, it wasn’t even him – “daddy” – who got in touch.
-He left it to his sister and even then she hardly bothered, did she?
+And, what makes things worse, it wasn’t even him – “daddy” – who got in touch; he left it to his sister.
+And even then she hardly bothered, did she?
 She sent a friend request.
 That’s all she did.
 Just a friend request.
-When I sent her an angry message, telling her to stay away, she didn’t respond.
-She read the message and she ignored it.
-She didn’t tell me that my grandfather had died, almost a year ago to the day that she decided to pop up in my life again.
+When I sent her an angry message telling her to stay away, she didn’t respond.
+She read the message and ignored it.
+She didn’t tell me that my grandfather had died.
+I had to find that out via Google.

-And now we’re back here again.
 I could be 14 years old again right now, crying into my knees in my bedroom, wondering why daddy and his family never loved me.
 But I’m not.
 I’m 31 years old and I know better.
+I should know better.

 I’m sorry “Nan” never let us talk when I was a teen and got back in touch.
-I will never, ever understand why she kept me away from everyone, except her and my aunt.
+I will never, ever understand why she kept me away from everyone, why she wouldn’t let me talk to you.
 And that’s exactly what she did do, and why the two of us fell out.
 Just like I never got the chance to say I’m sorry to her, or goodbye, I’ll never get the chance to say those things to you.
-And what makes it all worse, is I have no clue why.
+And what makes it all worse is that I have no clue why.
 Nobody knows.
 And I’m sure those secrets will now be taken to the grave.
 I certainly won’t try to open Pandora’s box again.

-I don’t remember your face, what you look like at all, in fact, but I am constantly reminded by my mother how much you loved me, and how much you would enjoy me lying on your belly.
+I don’t remember your face, but I am constantly reminded by my mother how much you loved me and how much you would enjoy me lying across your belly.
 I won’t ever remember those moments, but I wish I could.

 I loved you once.
 I wish I’d gotten the chance to love you again.

 Deliberately not mentioning my name in that obituary was an awful thing to do.
-Well, you wanted me conveniently forgotten, now you’ve got it.
+You wanted me conveniently forgotten, now you’ve got it.
 You’re dead to me now.